jakeberv/avian_molecular_shifts/README.md

 using curly-bracket notation {}.
 Each section is commented and annotated for reproducibility.
 Many lines where analyses are executed are commented out so that processed RDS objects (provided here, see below) can be loaded.
+This script focuses on processing and analyzing the *output* from *janus* and other software applied herein.
+The Go code for *janus* can be found here: https://git.sr.ht/~hms/janus

 **Functions_consensus_genetrees.R**